 Where to stay in Roquefort

 There is no shortage of housing options in the area!
 As a personal choice, we clearly advise you to choose a small establishment in a nearby village and not in the city.
-You will find below a map of the accommodations in the region (hotels, bed and breakfast and airbnb).
+You will find below a map of the accommodations in the region (hotels, bed and breakfast and apartment).
 Feel free to move the map around and use the price/type of accommodation filters to refine your search.

 So, I think that if you follow our program to the letter, you will have spent a great time and will have had a great insight into the terroir of the Roquefort region.
 On the other hand, we must admit that the 6-7 kms of the morning walk was by far not enough to compensate for all the pieces of Roquefort or flauna that we ate during the rest of the day;) .
 But anyway, it’s not a big deal because Alice told us that